-During this quarter, CID responded to the three required monthly document requests, the quarterly document requests, and the October site visit document requests.
+During this quarter, CID responded to the three required monthly document requests, the quarterly document requests, and the April site visit document requests.
+The responses to the monthly document requests averaged 1.5TB of data.
 In addition to the document requests, CID facilitates the production of training materials, policies and procedures to the Monitor for review and approval.
-As a reflection of MCSO's efforts to achieve Full and Effective Compliance with the Court's Orders, CID, through MCSO counsel, produced approximately 86,642 pages of documents during the three-month period of July 1, 2022 - September 30, 2022, alone.
+As a reflection of MCSO's efforts to achieve Full and Effective Compliance with the Court's Orders, CID, through MCSO counsel, produced over 364,500 pages of documents in this quarter.